Vodafone Broadband Review (Updated June 2026)

 Vodafone Essentials Broadband

-This is a sensible extra to mention because it is easy to miss.
-Vodafone currently lists Essentials Broadband as a 12-month social tariff for eligible customers receiving certain government benefits.
-It is shown at £20 a month, and Vodafone says there are no early termination charges if you need to change or cancel during the minimum period.
+Vodafone currently lists Fibre 2 Essentials as a social tariff for eligible customers receiving certain government benefits.
+It is shown at £20 a month on a 12-month contract, with no set-up costs, no in-contract price rises and no early termination charges.

 Performance & Speed